algorandfoundation/algokit-cli/README.md

 - Git - Git is used when creating and updating projects from templates
 - Docker - Docker Compose (and by association, Docker) is used to run the AlgoKit LocalNet environment, we require Docker Compose 2.5.0+
+- (Optional) Node.js - Node.js is used for frontend templates, or if you want to build contracts using TEALScript

 ## Cross-platform installation